Foreign Trade Zone Advantages

 In addition to cash flow savings, imported goods bonded to a nearby FTZ allows you closer control over your product.
 Working with local brokers and banks may save you money and anxiety by arranging customs documentation and financial instrument with people you know.

-Most merchandise may be held in a FTZ even if subject to U.S. quota restrictions.
-Merchandise may also be substantially transformed in a FTZ into a non-quota item freeing the transformed merchandise of quota restrictions.
+Most merchandise may be held in an FTZ even if subject to U.S. quota restrictions.
+Merchandise may also be substantially transformed in an FTZ into a non-quota item freeing the transformed merchandise of quota restrictions.

 Transfer of Title

-Ownership of goods may be transferred in a FTZ by transfer of title to another party.
+Ownership of goods may be transferred in an FTZ by transfer of title to another party.

 Quality Control

-Previously exported goods that have been returned may be held in a FTZ for disposition, avoiding drawback procedures.
+Previously exported goods that have been returned may be held in an FTZ for disposition, avoiding drawback procedures.

 Labor, Overhead, and Profit

-Production or assembly operations within a FTZ can result in significant savings.
-By importing finished product, U.S. duty is applicable on foreign labor, overhead, and profit since it is included in the value of the product.
-Substantial savings in duty may be obtained by making the finished product within a FTZ.
+Production or assembly operations within an FTZ can result in significant savings.
+By importing finished products, U.S. duty is applicable to foreign labor, overhead, and profit since it is included in the value of the product.
+Substantial savings in duty may be obtained by making the finished product within an FTZ.

 Advantages Over a Bonded Warehouse